User Input - The Params File¶

 - name: ...

-Currently, only the feature types Gene Expression
+Currently, only the feature types Gene Expression, VDJ-T, VDJ-B and Antibody Capture are supported.

 Miscellaneous settings¶